RocketRobC/simple_account_manager/README.md

 accounts for customers they are doing business with.

-Accounts are identified by a 16 digit number and **money cannot be transferred from then if it will put the account balance below $0**.
+Accounts are identified by a 16 digit number and **money cannot be transferred from them if it will put the account balance below $0**.

 This application loads a list of account balances for a single company and accepts a day's transfers as a CSV file returning the new account balances for